-During the year ended December 31, 2018, the Company has financed working capital needs through private financings consisting of issuance of shares (before October 5, 2018 and for 2017, Genius Properties Ltd. has financed Cerro de Pasco Resources S.A. through private financings consisting of issuance of shares and long-term debt consisting of an obligation under capital lease).
-Management estimates that the cash and cash equivalents as at December 31, 2018 will not be sufficient to meet the Company's needs for cash during the coming year.
+During the year ended December 31, 2019 and December 31, 2018, the Company has financed working capital needs through the exercise of warrants and private financings consisting of issuance of shares (before October 5, 2018 and for 2017, Genius Properties Ltd. has financed Cerro de Pasco Resources S.A. through private financings consisting of issuance of shares and long-term debt consisting of an obligation under capital lease).
+Management estimates that the cash and cash equivalents as at December 31, 2019 will not be sufficient to meet the Company's needs for cash during the coming year.